MartinPHLP/pdf-reader/README.md

 ## Description

 This little project allows to convert pdf to text, even if the content is a scanned document, via PdfReader and Tesseract OCR (optical character recognition).
+It's set for french documents, but you can use it for all languages supported by Tesseract by downloading the data file.